Linear regression with unmatched data: a deconvolution perspective: Applications to Synthetic and Real Data

 We consider the Power Plant data set from UCI Machine Learning Repository\footnote{\url{https://archive.ics.uci.edu/}}.
-The dataset contains 9568 matched data points collected from a combined cycle power plant.
+The data set contains 9568 matched data points collected from a combined cycle power plant.
 Features consist of hourly average ambient variables Temperature (T), Ambient Pressure (AP), Relative Humidity (RH) and Exhaust Vacuum (V) to predict the net hourly electrical energy output (EP) of the plant.
-Assuming that EP is a linear function of T, AP, RH, and V we run ordinary least squares using all the data points.
-We get $R^2 = 0.93$ which supports the linearity of the relationship.
-We perform 100 independent simulations in the following manner: For each simulation we select a sub-sample of matched data of size $m = 10$.
-Then from the remainder of the data we select a sub-sample of unmatched data of size $n = 4000$.
+Assuming that EP is a linear function of T, AP, RH, and V, we run ordinary least squares using all the data points.
+We get $R^2 = 0.93$, which supports the linearity of the relationship.
+We perform 100 independent simulations in the following manner: For each simulation, we select a sub-sample of matched data of size $m = 30$.
+We use this subsample of matched data for both $\tilde{\beta}_m$ and estimate the distribution of $\epsilon$.
+Then, from the remainder of the data, we select a sub-sample of unmatched data of size $n = 4000$.
 This is done by selecting a sample of size $n=4000$ from the remaining $Y_i$'s and independently selecting a sample of size $n=4000$ from the remaining $X_i$'s.
-Since we do not have access to the population density in this case we take the OLS estimate $\beta_{0, \text{OLS}}$ using all the data points as the grand truth.
-Using all the data points we have $\Vert\beta_{0, \text{OLS}}\Vert_{2, \widehat{\Sigma}} = 0.96$ where $\widehat{\Sigma}$ is the simple covariance estimate of features using all the data.
-As in the previous data example, the distribution of the noise is not known.
-It is of course possible to estimate this distribution using kernel methods, but such an approach would be more realistic if we base it on matched data.
-Still, we wanted to check whether the normal distribution would be an appropriate choice in this context.
-The Kolmogorov-Smirnov test for the normalized residuals of the OLS using all the data against normal standard yields a p-value of $0.01$ and hence the null hypothesis of normality is rejected.
+Since we do not have access to the population density in this case, we take the OLS estimate $\beta_{0, \text{OLS}}$ using all the data points as the ground truth.

-For the DLSE estimator $\hat{\beta}_n$ we need an estimate of the noise distribution and for this we use a Kernel density estimator based on the residuals of OLS $\tilde{\beta}_m$ obtained using the matched data.
-We use a Gaussian kernel and select the bandwidth according to~\cite{SheatherJones}.\footnote{We use function \textit{density} from R package ``stats" with hyper-parameter ``SJ" for the bandwidth and Gaussian kernel.} We also consider the modified OLS estimator $\tilde{\beta}_{n, m}$ as in Proposition~\ref{improved}.
-For this estimator we only need the estimated variance of the noise $\epsilon$ and $Y$.
-We estimate the variance of $\epsilon$ by the empirical variance of the residuals of OLS on the matched sub-sample.
-We estimate the variance of $Y$ using the unmatched data.
+For the DLSE estimator $\hat{\beta}_n$, we need an estimate of the noise distribution, and for this, we use a Kernel density estimator based on the residuals of OLS $\tilde{\beta}_m$ obtained using the matched data.
+We use a Gaussian kernel and select the bandwidth according to~\cite{SheatherJones}.\footnote{We use function \textit{density} from R package ``stats" with hyper-parameter ``SJ" for the bandwidth and Gaussian kernel.}